-The best time to spot platypus is at dawn and dusk during autumn and spring, but you can see them at any time.
-Submit your sightings, observations and photos of platypus through our:
+Did you know: the best time to spot platypus is at dawn and dusk during autumn and spring, but you can see them at any time?

 Simple changes in behaviour can help reduce platypus deaths.
 You can play your part by:

 - picking up litter to prevent entanglement

 - keeping dogs on a leash around waterways